“As we say in church, I look back on a job well done.” — LaVern Baker

 I am so happy Baker performed the number on the Ed Sullivan Show so we can see her in action at the moment she “hit”.

-She had another hit with “Jim Dandy”, another sexually expressive song from a female point of view.
+Baker had another hit with “Jim Dandy”, another sexually expressive song from a female point of view.

 She toured Europe, she toured Australia with Bill Haley and Big Joe Turner.
 She was instrumental in spreading rock ‘n roll to the world.
 This can’t be measured.
-She appeared in rock ‘n roll movies, a new exploitation style of cinema, and this made her recognizable to the world.
+She appeared in rock ‘n roll movies (a new exploitation style of cinema), and this made her recognizable to the world.

 Now comes the twist in the story and her name is Georgia Gibbs, of “If I Knew Your Were Coming I’d Have Baked a Cake” …. fame?
 Gibbs loved “Tweedle Dee”, as everyone did, but she put out a cover identical to Baker’s (she even hired the same back-up band and used the same arrangement, literally note for note.).
-The success of Gibbs’ version obliterated the original, in terms of sales and visibility, even with Baker’s Ed Sullivan Show performance.
+The success of Gibbs’ version wiped out the original, in terms of sales and visibility, even with Baker’s Ed Sullivan Show performance.
 Baker was pissed.
 She didn’t mind people covering her songs as long as they put their own spin on it.
-The era of the singer-songwriter hadn’t happened.
+The era of the singer-songwriter hadn’t happened yet.
 This was an era when everyone sang everyone else’s songs.
 There are like 10 versions of “Good Rockin’ Tonight” before Elvis came along.
 The IMPACT might be different, and there’s unfairness in that, yes, but it’s just a general unfairness.
 COPYING is different from COVERING.
 And Georgia Gibbs was a COPIER.

-Unlike everyone else who was irritated at being copied (and watching the copiers get more success), Baker got loud about it.
-Ahmet Ertegun tells just one story: “We were at the airport, on our way to a record convention.
+“We were at the airport, on our way to a record convention.
 LaVern stopped at one of those machines you get flight insurance from.
 She was a comedienne, you know, and she had that look in her eyes.
 She said, ‘In case something happens, do I make my beneficiary Georgia Gibbs?'”
-Meaning: if I die, Gibbs can’t copy me anymore, she’ll need the money. lol Baker didn’t stop there.
-She wrote an open letter to Georgia Gibbs:

 Dear Georgia, inasmuch as I’ll be flying over quite a stretch of blue water on my forthcoming Australian tour, l am naturally concerned about making the round trip safely and soundly.
 My thoughts naturally turn to you at this time, and I am enclosing an insurance policy on my life in the amount of $125,000.
 This should be at least partial compensation for you if I should be killed or injured, and thereby deprive you of the opportunity to copy my songs and arrangements in the future.